bluebird4/expense-tracker-desktop-application/README.md

 - As a user, I want to be able to view my expenses across a month
 - As a user, I want to be able to set a monthly budget
 - As a user, I want to be able to categorize my expenses
+- As a user, I want my monthly record to be saved automatically to file after making changes
+- As a user, I want my monthly record to be loaded automatically from file at application startup